Supervision for Spiritual Directors

 "Supervision is a conversation between peers that ultimately fosters the well-being of the absent other."
 (Mary Rose Bumpus in Supervision of Spiritual Directors: Engaging Holy Mystery, ed.
 Mary Rose Bumpus and Rebecca Bradburn Langer, Morehouse, 2005, 5.)

-Supervision for spiritual directors is a contemplative process intended to enhance your growth as a director in response to God, so that both you and your directees can flourish.
-For some spiritual directors, peer group supervision is a good choice.
+Supervision for spiritual directors is a contemplative, evocative, and compassionate process intended to enhance your growth as a director, so that both you and your directees can flourish.
+For some spiritual directors, facilitated group supervision is a good choice.
+(Note that facilitated group supervision is different than peer group supervision.)
 However, there are excellent reasons why you might want individual supervision.
-Reasons may include:

-For any of these reasons or others you might have, you're welcome to contact me for individual supervision on either a long-term or a case-by-case basis.
+For these reasons or others you might have, you're welcome to contact me for individual supervision on either a long-term or a case-by-case basis.

 Frequent Questions about Supervision